Todd0554/CA_T1A3_Terminal_Application/README.md

         end
 ```
 #### 2. Payment methods (cash or card)
 the payment method depends on customers' choice.
 If they want to choose card, every thing gonna be easy, because they just need to tap the card.
 However, if they choose cash, the changes need to be calculated by the method.
+If the money customers insert is not enough, the programme will tell them to insert more money and all these money will be added together until the money is enough to pay.
 ```ruby
 if how_to_pay == "card" # if customer use card
             pay_by_card()  # call pay_by_card